 Once again the Olympics are upon us, displaying excellence in mind, body, and spirit.
 As a neuroscientist, neuropsychiatrist, and author in the field of human potential, I am always riveted, watching all the nations of the world come together to push the envelope of human physical and mental potential.
 How strong can we become?
 How fast can we go?
 How flawless can our performance be?
 And how much pressure can our minds endure under the enormous challenge of competition?

-Olympian pressures parallel what we expect today from the performance of our own brains, and our children’s minds as well.
-We all want our minds to produce higher and more perfect performances, to endure more pressure and stress, and handle one challenge after another flawlessly, without failure or weakness.
+Olympian pressures parallel what we expect today from the performance of our own brains — and our children’s minds as well.
+We all want our minds to produce higher and more perfect performances, to endure more pressure and stress, and handle one challenge after another flawlessly — without failure or weakness.

 And what happened next demonstrated more brilliance, cognitive skill, intellectual flexibility, and social adaptability than if the opening ceremony had run like a flawless machine.
 The seasoned Olympic athletes improvised.
 In flawed conditions, they kept their nerve, good humor, grace, and faith, and executed the rest of the program in a way that truly touched the audience more than if there had been no malfunction.
-And although the torch was lit with three towers, not four, I found this opening ceremony demonstrated more of the true brilliance the human brain is capable of than when we see a 6.0 perfect Olympic performance.
+And although the torch was lit with three towers, not four, I found this opening ceremony demonstrated more of the true brilliance the human brain is capable of than when we see a perfect Olympic performance.
 Why is this so?

-One of my mentors was the great Edith Kaplan Ph.D., the “mother” of neuropsychology.
+One of my mentors was the great Dr. Edith Kaplan, the “mother” of neuropsychology.
 In the old days, people used batteries of tests to measure IQ, but Edith always disagreed with such an approach to evaluate how the brain functions.
 She was known to say, “Batteries are for cars, not for people!”
-Edith would say that even if a patient got all the answers correct on a test, i.e. delivered a “flawless performance,” you could never know much about how their brain solves problems, sees the world, pays attention, and lays down memory.
+Kaplan would say that even if a patient got all the answers correct on a test, that is, delivered a “flawless performance” — you could never know much about how their brain solves problems, sees the world, pays attention, and lays down memory.